zemse/hardhat-live-fork/README.md

 ### Step 4: Run the node

 The following will start hardhat node along with replaying txs from mainnet (provided fork url).
+If you have any [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) deploy scripts, it will also run them (so basically you can connect your frontend to it for alpha testing).

 ```
 npx hardhat node